-17. Disengage safety props by turning lever (A) away from the header to raise the safety prop until the lever locks into vertical position.
-Repeat for opposite cylinder.
+- a.
+Turn lever (A) away from the header to raise the safety prop until the lever locks into the vertical position. - b.
+Repeat for the opposite cylinder.

-- 18. Start the engine and press HEADER DOWN switch (A) on GSL to fully lower header.
+- 18. Start the engine and press HEADER DOWN switch (A) on GSL to fully lower header. - 19.
+Shut down the engine, and remove the key from the ignition.